By Dana Spencer

 And so I promise myself I will not assign better or worse to how he processes this crazy time.
 Keeping busy isn’t necessarily better.
 Gaming with friends isn’t necessarily bad.
 I will ignore the shoulds.
 There are no shoulds.
 This is uncharted territory, and we’re all figuring it out the best we can.
 I will continue to just love him, where he is and for who he is, and to trust him to continue making good choices for himself.
 And, out of an abundance of love, I will remember to back off and to find compassion for us both in this crazy, upside down situation.

 All parents find it difficult, sometimes, to let go and, as Dana says, let your kid be themselves and love them for who they are.
-If you’re looking for new ways to engage with your kids, new ideas to end the cycle of arguing, negotiating, punishing, and dangling carrots, join us in the New Year when our Master Classes resume!
+If you’re looking for new ways to engage with your kids, new ideas to end the cycle of arguing, negotiating, punishing, and dangling carrots, join us for one of PEP’s monthly online Master Classes!

 In the meantime, don’t miss Dr. Michael Bradley’s free talk, Motivating the Unmotivated Teen in COVID Times: Achieving the Unlikely with the Impossible.